picocms/picocms.github.io/installing.md

 To configure Pico, start by navigating to the `config` directory and copying/moving Pico's included `config.php.template` to `config.php`.

-Next, in your new `config.php`, you can specify the name of your website by changing the line `// $config['site_title'] = 'Pico';`.
+Next, in your new `config.php`, you can specify the name of your website by changing the line:

+`// $config['site_title'] = 'Pico';`

 You'll also want to *uncomment* this line by removing the `//` at the beginning.

 That's it!
 That's the only configuration that's needed.
-You'll find `config.php` is pretty well [documented inline][ConfigTemplate], so we won't go into detail about the rest of the options here.
+You'll find `config.php` is pretty well documented [inline][ConfigTemplate], so we won't go into detail about the rest of the options here.

 Other interesting options you may want to configure include theme, date format, and page order.
 A custom theme or plugin may have it's own options for you to add to `config.php`, so we've labeled a section at the bottom where you can add them.